How to Use the Command 'ico' (with Examples)

 Explanation:

-• -colors red: This argument sets the color of the faces to red.
+• -colors red: Specifies the color of the polyhedron’s faces.
+In this example, the faces are colored red.

-Use case 3: Displaying the wireframe of a cube with size 100x100 that moves by +1+2 per frame
+Use case 3: Display the wireframe of a cube with size 100x100 that moves by +1+2 per frame

 Code: